zyncro/angular-embedly/README.md

 });
 ```

-In your document, add this directive to the div within which all your embedded
+In the document, add your directive to the div within which all your embedded content should go.
-content should go.
-Any camel case in the script should be replaced with dashes in html.
 ```
 <div my-embedly-test>
 ```

-Inside this div, you should add another div with the ng-embedly directive.
-You must
-reference your API key as a directive attribute here, as well as other custom options.
+Inside this div, you should add the ng-embedly directive.
+You must reference your API key as a directive
-This div is separated from the above directive div so that different embed options may
+attribute here.
+Using the ng-embedly directive more than once allows for different embed options in
-be specified for different areas of the document.
+distinct areas of the document.
 ```
 <div my-embedly-test>
   ...